openvinotoolkit/open_model_zoo/demos/text_spotting_demo/python/README.md

                         Optional.
 Name of output to save.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
+                        If 0 is set, all frames are stored.
   -d "<device>", --device "<device>"
                         Optional.
 Specify the target device to infer on, i.e. CPU, GPU.
                         The demo will look for a suitable plugin for device specified